jeyahargt/Expense-Tracker/README.md

 Monthly and category-wise breakdowns.

-Specific patterns (e.g., highest spending day, food expenses).
+Specific patterns:

+"Total Amount Spent in Each Category",
+"Total Amount Spent Using Each Payment Mode",
+"Total Cashback Received Across All Transactions", "Top 5 Most Expensive Categories",
+"Amount Spent on Transportation Using Different Payment Modes", "Transactions Resulted in Cashback",
+"Total Spending in Each Month of the Year",
+"Month Having Highest Spending in Transportation & Entertainment", "Recurring Expenses in Specific Months",
+"Cashback Earned in Each Month",
+"Overall Spending Changed Over Time",
+"Typical Costs Associated with Types of Travel", "Patterns in Grocery Spending",
+"High and Low Priority Categories",
+"Category Contributing the Highest % of the Total Spending",

 STREAMLIT APPLICATION

 Features:

-A sidebar with query options for users to select and view different expense insights.
+A sidebar with query options for users to select and view different expense insights with Bar charts, line charts, pie charts and dataframes to access their multiple type of expenses and months in the year.

-Dynamic visualizations and tables for presenting results.
+( i.e,..Dynamic visualizations and tables for presenting results.)

 UI Components: